 Both state and tribal courts focus on the best interests of the children involved in any case.
 The rules for child support within the tribal system vary and each tribe can set its own guidelines that fit within the tribe’s culture and beliefs.
 In some instances, tribal courts may award more child support than in state court.
 In other cases, state court may be the better option.

 If you are a Native American considering filing for divorce or initiating a child support or child custody matter, it is important to speak with an attorney about your options.
-At Ashby Law, our attorneys are experienced in the state court system, and can help you determine the best course of action for you and your children.
+At Pacific Northwest Family Law, our attorneys are experienced in the state court system, and can help you determine the best course of action for you and your children.